 These actions would typically yield cost and carbon savings of between 10% and 30%.
 Paybacks are longer, typically two to three years.

-Environmental Efficiency has over 25 years’ experience of energy audits & assessments both in Ireland as well as in the UK.
-Bob Sutcliffe, a director of Environmental Efficiency, is a Certified Energy Manager with significant industrial experience.
+Environmental Efficiency are an Irish Energy Audit Company with over 25 years’ experience of energy audits & assessments in Ireland, as well as in the UK.
+Bob Sutcliffe, a Director of Environmental Efficiency, is a Certified Energy Manager with significant industrial experience.
 He is assisted by colleagues with qualifications in electrical engineering, Measurement and Verification, who are also experts in energy assessments.
+Get in touch with Ireland’s most trusted Energy Audit Company here.